gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

 The only change was `task.run()` to `task.poll()`.
 But now you may be thinking: "Wait what???
 We went through all that work for *this*?!
-This is outrageous!
-This is imbecilic!!".
+This is stupid.".
 Well, not quite.
 You see, there's one thing missing in our `main()`, can you spot what it is?
 I'll give you a hint, it's actually three things.

 We're missing... tasks!
 We never spawn any!
 How about we do that: